-In Britain, Batchelor’s has a major trade in tinned peas, but is probably best known for its convenience foods such as Cup-A-Soup and Super Noodles.
+In Britain, Batchelor’s has a major trade in tinned peas, but is perhaps best known for its convenience foods such as Cup-A-Soup and Super Noodles.

-William Batchelor (1861 – 1913) was a Sheffield tea dealer.
-From a modest Lincolnshire background, he was a puritanical Primitive Methodist.
+William Batchelor (1861 – 1913) was a tea dealer in Sheffield, Yorkshire.
+Originally from a modest Lincolnshire background, he was a puritanical Primitive Methodist.

-Batchelor opened a factory in the basement of a Primitive Methodist chapel in 1899.
-He grew the business almost entirely from company profits.
-The business was mainly concerned with dried peas by 1912.
+Batchelor opened a factory in the basement of a Primitive Methodist chapel on Stanley Street, Sheffield, in 1899.
+He grew the business almost entirely from its profits.
+The sale of dried peas was the principal business by 1912.

 The firm had grown to employ 50 people when Batchelor died in 1913.
-With his sons at war, and an invalid wife, if was left to his daughter, Ella Hudson Gasking (1891 – 1966), to run the company as managing director.
+With his sons at war, and an invalid wife, if was left to his 22 year old daughter, Ella Hudson Gasking (1891 – 1966), to run the company as managing director.

-Following the First World War, Gasking was assisted in management by her two brothers, Maurice William and Frederick Lewis Batchelor.
+Following the end of the First World War, Gasking was assisted in management by her two brothers, Maurice William and Frederick Lewis Batchelor.

-In 1937, a new factory was opened at Wadsley Bridge, Sheffield at a cost of £100,000.
+A new factory was opened at Wadsley Bridge, Sheffield at a cost of £100,000 in 1937.
 It was the largest canning plant in Britain.
-Situated on a 12 acre site, it was equipped with playing fields and speaker radios for the staff.
+Situated on a twelve acre site, it was equipped with playing fields and speaker radios for the staff.

 Shortly afterwards, a small factory was opened at Worksop, which concentrated on the dried peas trade.